Questions with Answers

 Quizzes > Food Trivia > Food Trivia 1

 PRINT THE QUESTIONS (NO ADS) -->

 What milk product did the U.S. Agriculture Department propose as a substitute for meat in school lunches, in 1996?

-What breakfast cereal was Sonny the Cuckoo Bird "cuckoo for"?
+cereal was Sonny the Cuckoo Bird "cuckoo for"?

 Why was the Animal Crackers box designed with a string handle?

 On what vegetable did an ancient Egyptian place his right hand when taking an oath?